-New Mexico IMPLAN Employment (with industry adjustment)
+New Mexico Film Industry Employment (with industry adjustment)

-Direct 3,481
+Direct 3,572

-Indirect/induced 4,257
+Indirect/induced 4,358

-Industry adjustment 348
+Industry adjustment 357

-Total 8,086
+Total 8,287

-The Economic Development Department's analysis for film industry employment uses the IMPLAN model which derives a direct jobs figure from the output produced by the industry in New Mexico for the period of FY22.
-Using this model gives a type 1 multiplier of 1.86 and a type 2 multiplier of 2.22.
-This means that the indirect employment of 2,995 equals 86% of the direct employment, and the indirect plus the induced (1,262) employment equals 122% of the direct employment.
+The Economic Development Department's analysis for film industry employment uses the IMPLAN model for multipliers as well as a direct jobs estimate from the Quarterly Census of Employment and Wages for industry code 512 Motion Picture and Sound Recording Industries.
+Using this model gives a type one multiplier of 1.86 and a type two multiplier of 2.22.
+This means that the indirect employment of 3,071 equals 86% of the direct employment, and the indirect plus the induced (1,286) employment equals 122% of the direct employment.
 Film production is a wide-reaching industry utilizing many sub sectors, such as security, traffic control, child tutoring, as well as others.
 The additional 10% industry adjustment is there to capture those who are not captured by the NAICS codes that IMPLAN is using, as they file a 1099 and are contract employees.
 Due to the complex and unique nature of this industry, much of the employment falls under contractual employment and therefore cannot always be easily captured by traditional measures via the corresponding NAICS code.
 When a film employment fills a 1099 this isn't observed by Workforce Solutions and therefore not captured under NAICS.
-The current 10% industry adjustment is an assumption to capture this difference, however further study is currently being undertaken to improve this metric.
+The current 10% industry adjustment is an assumption to capture this difference; however, further study is currently being undertaken to improve this metric.

 Membership data provided by IASTE 480 shows consistent growth as well.
 Currently membership has grown to approximately 1,800 members with a further approximately 800 on their overflow list.
 Along with this, they are currently adding roughly 30 additional people per month.
-This has been consistent for the past 2 years, and there is no indication of this trend slowing.
+This has been consistent for the past two years, and there is no indication of this trend slowing.
 A similar trend has also been observed in membership data provided by Teamsters 399, representing drivers, wranglers, and other crew member positions which has approximate membership of 400 in New Mexico, a 17% increase from membership data provided in 2021.